nicsuzor/wikijuris/ausip/trade-mark-overview.markdown

 ## Non-Traditional Trade Marks

-Trade Marks come in many different forms.
+Trade marks come in many different forms.
 Section 7 of the TMA defines "sign" to include any letter, word, name, signature, numeral, device, brand, heading, label, ticket, aspect of packaging, shape, colour, sound or scent, or any combination of those.

 ### Aspect of Packaging, Shape